Last Updated on October 31, 2023 by Tim Wells

 The process was refined a few times to make it easier and more secure simultaneously.
 In recent versions of Android TV, you can turn this setting on and off for individual apps instead of enabling it or disabling it for everything.

 But when Google released the Chromecast with Google TV, they added an extra set of hoops to jump through if you want to sideload apps.
+If you want to install unofficial apps for your new Google TV, you will have to enable the developer mode first in settings.

 In this article, I will walk you through how to bypass these restrictions so you can install any app you want on your Chromecast with Google TV.